-The company operates through four reportable segments: nurse and allied staffing, physician staffing, clinical trial services, and other human capital management services.
+The company operates through three reportable segments: nurse and allied staffing (63% of net sales), physician staffing (28%), and other human capital management services (9%).

 Cross Country is counting on its diverse portfolio of services and its strong relationships with hospitals all over the country to sustain itself until the conditions of the broader labor market improve.

-Before the recession, Cross Country was expanding through acquisitions.
-The company wants to grow by focusing on making strategic acquisitions in high growth, high margin businesses and by seeking additional MSP contracts and EMR engagements with hospitals and health systems.
+Cross Country plans to grow by focusing on making strategic acquisitions in high growth, high margin businesses and by seeking additional MSP contracts and EMR engagements with hospitals and health systems.

 In 2014 the company acquired Medical Staffing Network, a comprehensive healthcare staffing company with 55 locations throughout the US that provides per diem, local, contract, travel, and permanent hire staffing services.
 Cross Country paid $48 million on the deal, which increased its branch network and market share and diversified its customer base and brings them new service lines.